 When it comes to the selling price for your product or service, more is definitely better.
 In fact, closing the sale means nothing if the deal is not profitable.
 Ed Brodow draws on his sales negotiation experience to show your sales force how to create satisfied customers at higher prices.
 According to Ed, the most satisfied customers are the ones who pay top dollar because they appreciate the value of their investment.
-Successful sales negotiators exude confidence, focus on perceived value, and aren't afraid to say "no." Your sales force will stop discounting after they hear Ed's entertaining, real-life stories about how to turn customer price objections into value-based sales.
+Successful sales negotiators exude confidence, focus on perceived value, and aren't afraid to say no. Your sales force will stop discounting after they hear Ed's entertaining, real-life stories about how to turn customer price objections into value-based sales.
 The mantra for the rest of your sales meeting will be "More Is Better!"

 Why Book Ed Brodow?

-As a nationally recognized television personality, Ed Brodow has appeared as negotiation guru on PBS, ABC National News, Fox News, Inside Edition, and Fortune Business Report.
+A nationally recognized television personality, Ed Brodow has appeared as negotiation guru on ABC National News, Fox News, PBS, Inside Edition, and Fortune Business Report.
 Followed by hidden TV cameras in New York, Boston, and San Francisco, Ed proved to American consumers that they have the power to negotiate better deals in department stores and retail malls.
-His innovative negotiating strategies have been showcased in The Washington Post, Los Angeles Times, Wall Street Journal, Entrepreneur, Business Week, Smart Money, Forbes, and Selling Power.
+His innovative negotiating strategies have been showcased in The Washington Post, Los Angeles Times, Wall Street Journal, The Globe and Mail, Entrepreneur, Business Week, Smart Money, Forbes, and Selling Power.

-When you book Ed as your Keynote Speaker, you are ensuring that your audience will be in the right frame of mind to maximize their experience of your meeting or convention.
+When you book Ed Brodow as your Keynote Speaker, you are ensuring that your audience will be in the right frame of mind to maximize their experience of your meeting or convention.
 Your audience will be: